sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 use tract_nnef::prelude::*;
 ```

-and replace the type signature of the main (for simpicity of this example):
+Replace the type signature of the main (for simplicity of this example):

 ```rust title="main.rs (part 2)"
 fn main() -> TractResult<()> {